 Direct Deposit is the preferred method of payment for invoices.
 The Direct Deposit Information form is located at Attachment 5.
 If direct deposit is not selected, check will be sent via USPS.

-MILESTONE PAYMENTS AND PERFORMANCE BASED PAYMENTS

-Section I includes FAR 52.232-31, Performance Based Payments.
-TO’s may authorize performance-based payments (when identified in the TO).
-The performance-based payment schedule will be negotiated and included in each awarded TO where performance based payments are authorized.

-When authorized, milestone payments will be identified in each awarded TO.

 Section H. Special Contract Requirements

 H.1 TASK ORDER PROCEDURES